cicsdev/cics-java-liberty-restapp-ext/README.md

 * CICS TS V5.1 or later, due to the usage of the `getString()` methods.
 * Java SE 1.7 or later on the z/OS system
 * Java SE 1.7 or later on the workstation
-* Eclipse with WebSphere Developer Tools and CICS Explorer SDK installed
+* Eclipse with WebSphere Developer Tools and CICS Explorer SDK V5.3.0.8 or later installed

 ## Configuration